usecannon/cannon/packages/website/content/docs-technical.md

 Now, calling `"<% = extras.NewDeploymentEvent %>"` in a subsequent `invoke` action would return the first data argument for _NewDeployment_.

-If an invoked function emits multiple events you can specify them by index.<br>
+If an invoked function emits multiple events you can specify them by index.

 For example if the `PoolFactory` emitted multiple _NewDeployment_ events:

 - `<%= extras.NewDeploymentEvent_0 %>` would return the first emitted event of this kind
-- `"<% = extras.NewDeploymentEvent_4 %>"` would reference the fifth emitted event of this kind
+- `<% = extras.NewDeploymentEvent_4 %>` would reference the fifth emitted event of this kind

-_NewDeployment_ event is emitted and returns the value of that specific event.

 #### Event Error Logging

-If an event is specified in the cannonfile but the `invoke` action does not emit any events or emits an event that doesn't match the one specified in the cannonfile, the `invoke` call will fail with an error.
+If an event is specified in the cannonfile but the `invoke` function does not emit any events or emits an event that doesn't match the one specified in the cannonfile, the `invoke` action will fail with an error.

-You can bypass the event error logging by setting `allowEmptyEvents = true` under the invoke step that throws an error.
+You can bypass the event error logging by setting it like `extras.NewDeploymentEvent.allowEmptyEvents = true` or `factory.MyPoolDeployment.allowEmptyEvents = true` under the factory or extra property that throws an error.

-**Keep in mind you wont be able to reference event or contract data through the `contracts` or `extras` properties if a matching event wasnt emitted by the contract**

 An useful example would for this would be when an event is only emitted under certain conditions but you still need to reference it when it is emitted or don't want to halt execution when it's not emitted.

+**Keep in mind you wont be able to reference event or contract data through the `contracts` or `extras` properties if a matching event wasnt emitted**

 ### setting